Hallo! 22 Useful German Greetings to Say Hello and Goodbye in German

-But after a while, you might find yourself getting bored with using the same old terms for greeting and leaving people.
-If you’re looking to learn some new German vocabulary for greetings, here are a few other options of German Grüße (greetings) and Abschiedsgrüße (goodbyes) to consider.
+If you’re looking to learn some new, real-world German greetings, here are a few other options of German Grüße (greetings) and Abschiedsgrüße (goodbyes) to consider.

-Even if you’re just starting out with German, it’ll be useful to have a look at these—so that when someone greets you with a friendly Alles klar? you won’t stare back at them in complete confusion (like I did a few times until I figured out what it meant), but can instead respond Gut, danke!
+Even if you’re just starting out with German, it’ll be useful to have a look at these German greetings—so that when someone greets you with a friendly Alles klar? you won’t stare back at them in complete confusion (like I did a few times until I figured out what it meant), but can instead respond Gut, danke!

 Turns out Germans say this too!
 Go ahead and use Hi when speaking with young people or in informal settings.